mikeal/multiblock/README.md

 A CAR header that:
 * Must have single root.
-* Must include a property `multiblock` that is a link to the CID Set.
+* Must include a property `multiblock` that is a List of three entries
-  * This property signals to anyone reading the CAR protocol that the corresponding block data can and should be additionally verified.
+  * CID of the CID Set.
     * This CID MUST use `lmh`.
+  * CID of the Block Set.
+    * This CID MUST use `lmh`.
+  * CID of the `multiblock` codec, which is a multihash of the CAR body without the header (obviously).

+The "multiblock" property signals to anyone reading the CAR protocol that the corresponding block data can and should be additionally verified, but will obviously be ignored by anyone implemented the CAR protocol without these `multiblock` additions.

 Unlike `dch` described below, the root is advisory and will not be verified as being part of the Block Set.

-These properties and only these properties may appear such that there is a deterministic encoding of the root and CID Set.
+These properties and **only these properties** may appear to ensure a deterministic encoding of the root and CID Set together.

 The `vch` codec is used for addressing and identifying CAR headers stored outside the original CAR and MUST be a hash of *only* the CAR